 Construction workers often put themselves in serious danger of suffering catastrophic injuries while working to improve New York’s roads, utilities, buildings, and infrastructures.
 The least they can ask for is the maximum amount of safety while on the job and to have access to reliable equipment that will allow them to perform their work efficiently and diligently.
 However, that is sadly not the case as many workers can suffer traumatic injuries because of a defective power tool.

 Nail guns, saws, drills, blowtorches, and other power tools are extremely dangerous when improperly handled or designed.
 If you suffered an injury because of a defective power tool, then you should not hesitate to hold the at-fault party liable in a product liability claim.
-But to ensure you receive the best legal aid available, you will need to contact the New York defective power tool attorneys at Wingate, Russotti, Shapiro & Halperin, LLP, by calling us at (212) 986-7353 to schedule a free consultation.
+But to ensure you receive the best legal aid available, you will need to contact the New York defective power tool attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, by calling us at (212) 986-7353 to schedule a free consultation.

 Manufacturers have a duty to design equipment that is free of dangerous defects, otherwise, they can seriously injure anyone who comes in contact with the device.
 In addition, rental companies and retailers should always ensure that their products have not fallen into disrepair while in storage so that customers are not inadvertently injured.